onsi/biloba/docs/index.md

 })
 ```

 Since each created tab is in its own `BrowserContextID` we don't have to worry about cookie pollution and can log Sally and Jane in on the separate tabs.
 As you can see we direct matchers and actions towards a given tab by using the version of the matcher/action on that tab instance (e.g. `tab.HaveClass` vs `b.HaveClass`).
 You can also see that non-root tabs can be closed via `tab.Close()`.
+Note that `tab.Close()` can return an error - it so happens that when an [active download](#going-the-extra-mile-for-stability) is taking place Biloba may be unable to close a tab.
+You can use `Eventually(tab.Close).Should(Succeed())` in such cases to wait for the tab to close.

 ### Finding and Managing Spawned Tabs

 If a browser action results in a _new_ tab being opened you'll need to get a Biloba instance that attaches to that tab in order to be able to use it.
 There are three methods that support this:

 - `tab.AllSpanedTabs()` returns a list of tabs (wrapped in Biloba instances) that were spawned by a user action performed on `tab`.
-- `tab.FindSpawnedTab(filter)` returns a Biloba tab matching the passed-in filter (see below)
-- `tab.HaveSpawnedTab(filter)` returns a matcher that asserts whether or not a spawned tab matches the passed-in filter (see below)
+- `tab.HaveSpawnedTab(filter)` returns a matcher that asserts whether or not a spawned tab matches the passed-in Tab filter (see below)

-You can either query `AllSpawnedTabs` and search through them for the tab you're looking for, or use `FindSpanwedTab` with a filter function that has signature `func(*Biloba) bool`.
-Biloba provides three filter functions out of the box:
+You can query `AllSpawnedTabs` and search through them for the tab you're looking for using `Find()` and `Filter()` - passing in a `TabFilter` (a function of type `func(*Biloba) bool`).
+Biloba provides three tab filters out of the box:

 - `TabWithDOMNode(selector)` matches if the spawned tab has a DOM element satisfying `selector`.
 - `TabWithURL(url)` matches if the spawned tab has a matching url